-We offer a variety of accommodation to our Study Abroad students.
+A variety of accommodation is offered to our Study Abroad students.
 This can be accommodation with a family in our homestay programme or in accommodation on campus.

 Please note: that you must apply by any deadline specified to you and on-campus accommodation may be limited and therefore not guaranteed.

 St Mary’s offers two types of on-campus accommodation, single rooms in De Marillac Hall or twin rooms in our Waldegrave Park Houses.

 St Mary’s offers a limited number of en-suite single study bedrooms on campus, in our De Marillac hall of residence.
 All rooms have internet access and meals (breakfast and evening meal each day) are provided by the University refectory, only a few minutes’ walk from the hall.

 St Mary’s offers a limited number of twin bedrooms on campus, in our Waldegrave Park Houses.
 All rooms have internet access and meals (breakfast and evening meal each day) are provided by the University refectory, only a few minutes’ walk from the hall.

 The accommodation fees vary according to the type of accommodation